2 Priory AvenueCavershamReading, RG4 7SFTel: 0118 947 6828

 Routine appointments are 10 minutes long.
 If you feel you need longer please tell the receptionist.

-Phone consultations are available every day with all the doctors.
+Phone consultations are available every day with all the available doctors.

 If your doctor feels that you need referral to a hospital specialist for further assessment, then he or she will discuss this with you during your appointment.

 If you cannot attend an appointment please let us know so that it can be offered to another patient.
 We can send appointment reminders 2 days in advance if you provide us with your mobile phone number.